 If you begin to experience these symptoms, you need to seek medical attention promptly.
 If you believe you have been exposed to rodents, or their droppings or urine, you must be certain to provide that information to your doctor.

 Make no mistake that hantavirus pulmonary syndrome can rapidly become life-threatening.
-As the lungs fill with fluid, a person has increasing more difficulty breathing.
+As the lungs fill with fluid, a person has increased more difficulty breathing.
 Blood pressure drops.
 In a relatively short period of time, organs begin to fail.
 The heart is particularly at risk when a person is afflicted with hantavirus pulmonary syndrome.

 Absent information about exposure to rodents, or their droppings or urine, can make an initial correct diagnosis of hantavirus pulmonary syndrome challenging for a doctor.
 Ultimately, a blood test can determine if a person has developed antibodies to hantavirus.